eficode-academy/docker-katas/labs/1-hello-world.md

 _*Q: So what did this do?*_

-Try to run `docker run hello-world` again.
+Try to run `docker container run hello-world` again.

 Docker has now already downloaded the image locally, and can therefore execute the container straight away.